 Sault College’s Aviation Technology – Flight program is one of the best flight schools in Canada and where adventure seekers like you come to learn how to become a pilot.
 If the real you is passionate about preparing for a life without limits, launch your career through state-of-the-art flight simulators, an impressive fleet of aircrafts and access to top instructors.

-As a graduate meeting Transport Canada’s qualification criteria, you will earn a commercial pilot’s license, giving you a ticket positions available around the world.
+As a graduate meeting Transport Canada’s qualification criteria, you will earn a commercial pilot’s license, giving you a ticket to positions available around the world.
 You get to choose your path.

 If you have previous flight training - great!
 Your learning will be customized during year one so you’ll get the most out the program from start to graduation.